increments/json_schema_view/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/increments/json_schema_component.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/increments/json_schema_component/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/increments/json_schema_view.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/increments/json_schema_view/blob/main/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the JsonSchemaComponent project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/increments/json_schema_component/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the JsonSchemaView project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/increments/json_schema_view/blob/main/CODE_OF_CONDUCT.md).